Menopause Joint Pain

 The correlation between chronic joint pain and the menopause transition

-This 2022 study of 200,000 women showed that those most affected by common menopausal symptoms were more likely to experience chronic pain.
+This 2022 study of 200,000 menopausal women showed that those most affected by common menopausal symptoms were more likely to experience chronic pain.

 The menopausal transition also increases our chances of suffering from inflammatory and musculoskeletal conditions like rheumatoid arthritis (RA), fibromyalgia and osteoarthritis.
 In addition to the decline of estrogen, a painkiller that helps protect our bones, progesterone, our anti-inflammatory hormone, also dips, which may leave us more susceptible to painful swelling and joint problems.